thor-harsh/Project--R-13/README.md

 <table>
 In this project we will be exploring the use of tree methods to classify schools as Private or Public based off their features.

-**We will using Decision Tree and Random Forest as our model for this project.**
+**We will using Decision Tree and Random Forest as our model for this project .**

 Let's start by getting the data which is included in the ISLR library, the College data frame.<br><br/>